Pilot Eyes

 Three "City of Tacoma" Lockheeds, "Before"

 Infrastructure is an element often relegated to deep background in accounts of legendary early flights.
 Sometimes the preparation works; sometimes it doesn't.
-Photo, left, shows the three "City of Tacoma" Lockheeds.
+For example, photo, left, shows the three "City of Tacoma" Lockheeds.

 Obviously, the design and manufacture of record attempting aircraft, testing them, assembling fuel and oil supplies, weather reporting and navigation planning are all important parts of the infrastructure for such flights.

 But, there is more.
-In the case of the Bromley/Gatty attempt of September 1930, the New York Times of 9/14/30 reports seven ships were distributed along the Great Circle Route calculated by Gatty, as well as a short-wave communications center on the ground in Seattle, and a "compact" radio set in the airplane.
+In the case of the Bromley/Gatty attempt of September 1930, The New York Times of September 14, 1930 reports seven ships were distributed along the Great Circle Route calculated by Gatty, as well as a short-wave communications center on the ground in Seattle, and a "compact" radio set in the airplane.

 The Times enumerates, "The...liner Mishima Maru, which sailed form Yokohama for Seattle Sept.
 6, would be the first ship sighted by Lieut.
 Bromley....